C. Roxanne Robbin, Ph.D., Chair

 Undergraduate Programs in the Department of Art:

 Bachelor of Arts in Art (Subject Matter Preparation Program)

-Bachelor of Fine Arts in Art (With concentrations in Graphic Arts, Mixed Emphasis, Painting, Sculpture, Video and Time-Based Media)
+Bachelor of Fine Arts in Art (Painting, Graphic Arts, Sculpture, Video and Time-Based Media, Mixed Emphasis)

 Minor in Art

 Minor in Art History

 - Complete University General Education requirements for the Bachelor of Arts or the Bachelor of Fine Arts degree (51 units).

 - Complete University requirements for the specific degree program.

 - Participate in an exhibition of graduating BA/BFA candidates, with the exception of Art History students.